GMS6804-master/Sarek/README.md

 ### How To Run the Pipeline on Real NGS Data.
 Whole Exome Sequencing Data from Illumina NextSeq Series is Illustrated, which normally outputs a paired-end reads (Forward R1 and Reverse R2 Reads).
 1. Download the complete GRCh37 Reference files as shown [here](https://github.com/SciLifeLab/Sarek/blob/master/docs/REFERENCES.md) or simply copy them from /ufrc/djlemas/jtkim1/UFRC-Sarek/References/GRCh37 if you are inside HiPerGator.
 Modify the genomes config files (already modified in this git repo).
-2. Create TSV file as shown below.
-A sample one is in this repo.
-The complete instructions are here.
+2. Create TSV file for sample as shown below.
+The complete instructions are [here.](https://github.com/SciLifeLab/Sarek/blob/master/docs/INPUT.md)
 3. Run the Nextflow Script as shown below.